marionebl/jaketrent-blog/source/_posts/2012-10-03-every-nth-item-in-handlebars-loop.md

 2. **isModZeroNotFirst** - when I create a row (mod 3 is 0), I also need to end the row, except before the first row.
 3. **isLast** - if the length of the video array is not divisible by 3, the last row needs to close anyway.

-The helper is simple, essentially just a copy of `{{#each}}` with a few new variables in context.
+The helper is simple, essentially just a copy of `{ {#each} }` with a few new variables in context.
 That's the beauty of Handlebars helpers.
 With this little baby you can determine where you are in your iterations through your array.

 What are some of the things you use Handlebars helpers for?